- Accrediting Body: MCIArb

 - Direct Professional Access:

 Louise Reilly is a barrister who specialises in sports law and international arbitration.
-She represents clients in regulatory matters before domestic and international tribunals.
+She is regularly instructed by international sports federations to prosecute participants for breaches of integrity rules, particularly anti-doping and match fixing.

-Louise also sits as arbitrator.
-She is a member of the ICSID Panel of Arbitrators in Washington DC nominated by Ireland, is the Irish member of the ICC International Court of Arbitration in Paris, and is a member of the Panel of Arbitrators and Mediators of Sport Resolutions, UK.
+In addition to her work as party representative and investigatory roles, Louise also acts as arbitrator.
+She is a member of the ICSID Panel of Arbitrators in Washington DC; is the Irish member of the ICC International Court of Arbitration in Paris; is nominated by the European Commission to the pool of arbitrators for bilateral disputes under trade agreements with third countries; and is a member of the Panel of Arbitrators and Mediators of Sport Resolutions, UK.

-Louise is a graduate of Trinity College Dublin, The Honorable Society of King’s Inns, and Stanford Law School.
-While a SPILS Fellow at Stanford, she conducted empirical research on the role of arbitration in resolving business and human rights disputes.
+Louise is an Adjunct Associate Professor at UCD Sutherland School of law; and is a graduate of Trinity College Dublin, The Honorable Society of King’s Inns, and Stanford Law School.

 - R. de Paor & L. Reilly, ‘Perspectives in Practice of the UNIDROIT Principles 2016’, Chapter on Ireland, International Bar Association (2019)